Skip to main content

 The information provided to us is used to determine appeals, orders, applications and examinations.

-The information provided to us via the PEDW Portal is used to process Planning and Enforcement Appeals cases.
+The information provided to us, via the Planning Casework Portal, is used to process Planning and Enforcement Appeal cases.

-• Planning and Environment Decisions Wales will provide guidance to making and taking part in casework types and references to the statutory procedural rules that apply.
+• PEDW will provide guidance to making and taking part in casework types and references to the statutory procedural rules that apply.

 • So PEDW can meet its statutory obligations to ensure casework representations are copied to the appellant/applicant.

-• The LA is also required to make the casework representations available to anyone who wishes to see them.
+• The Local Planning Authority (LPA) is also required to make the casework representations available to anyone who wishes to see them.

-• Please note that we do not accept anonymous or confidential representations, however, you may comment on a case and ask for your identity to be withheld.
+• Please note that we do not accept anonymous or confidential representations, however, you may comment on a case and ask for your identity to not be publicly available

-• If you request this then your representation will be copied to the parties and provided to the Inspector without your name and contact details, and your representation may be given less weight by the Inspector as a result.
+• If you request this then your representation will be copied to the parties and published to the Planning Casework Portal without your name and contact details, however, to take your representation into account, your details will have to be seen by the Inspector.

-• In the event that you do not want to be identifiable from your representation you should avoid including information which may identify you.
+• If you do not want to be identifiable from your representation you should avoid including information which may identify you; for example, ‘I live next door to the appeal site’.

-The information we publish on the PEDW Portal
+The information we publish on the Planning Casework Portal

-One of the fundamental values of Planning and Environment Decisions Wales is its commitment to openness and transparency in respect of our statutory role processing and deciding planning and all other related casework.
+One of the fundamental values of PEDW is its commitment to openness and transparency in respect of our statutory role processing and deciding planning and all other related casework.

-In many instances in particular planning processes there are obligations that require us to share the information that we receive, and in some instances for this to be made publicly available.
-We apply a general presumption in favour of disclosure, but individual decisions will take into account the statutory obligations on us, including under data protection legislation.
+There are obligations that require us to share the information that we receive, and in some instances for this to be made publicly available.
+We apply a general presumption in favour of disclosure, but individual decisions will consider the statutory obligations on us, including under data protection legislation.

 • The name of the appellant/applicant and the site address.

-• We don’t redact any personal information in documents produced by applicants where this would hinder the effective examination of an application e.g. Planning and Environment Decisions Wales’s carrying out of its public task.
-For example, certain documents that are published which includes the names and addresses of Interested Parties because the land or rights of those Interested Parties would be affected by the Proposed Development.
+We don’t redact any personal information in documents produced by applicants or appellants where this would hinder the effective examination of an application or appeal e.g. Planning and Environment Decisions Wales’s carrying out of its public task.
+For example, certain documents that are published which includes the names and addresses of interested parties because the land or rights of those Interested Parties would be affected by the proposed development.

 Under what Legal Basis do we process your personal information?

-• It is necessary for us to process your personal information to enable us to facilitate the planning process under the Town and Country Planning 1990, the Planning and Compulsory Purchase Act 2004, the Planning Act 2008, the Planning Act Wales 2015 and various other legislations e.g. Highway Act 1980, for all Planning Inspectorate Casework
+It is necessary for us to process your personal information to enable us to facilitate the planning process under the Town and Country Planning Act 1990, the Planning and Compulsory Purchase Act 2004, and various other legislation e.g. Highway Act 1980, for all PEDW Casework

 • Article 6(1)(c) For the processing of written representations and documents, the lawful basis which relates to processing that is necessary for compliance with a legal obligation to which Planning and Environment Decisions Wales is subject.